 Compatibility with the Cocoa Touch Framework as well as The Objective-C Language

 Frameworks are nothing but libraries of coded modules that makes developing applications faster and much more streamlined for developers.
-The frameworks that are associated with Apple’s operating system are Cocoa(for OS X) and Cocoa Touch( For iOS).
-When the modules are written in Objective-C language, Cocoa Touch is specifically designed and geared towards touch-based devices such as iPhones and iPads.
+The frameworks associated with Apple’s operating system are Cocoa(for OS X) and Cocoa Touch( For iOS).
+When the modules written in Objective-C language, Cocoa Touch becomes specifically designed and geared towards touch-based devices such as iPhones and iPads.
 So what should this mean for a newer language like Swift?

 Swift is fully compatible with Objective-C and when it comes to developing apps in Cocoa Touch, for the mobile framework for iOS.
 It works along with Objective-C so that developers can interface with the two languages, create mixed-language apps, and it takes advantage of Cocoa Touch classes with Swift, and Swift classes with Objective-C. The interchangeable classes, design patterns, and APIs have thus made it easier for the developer to pick and choose.

 Migrating code from Swift to Objective-C is easy too, and vice versa.
 Developers can take advantage of Swift’s advanced features by replacing chunks of app code written in Objective-C with Swift.